-During the time I lived in the dorms at Biola, I was in an extreme pursuit of learning as much as I can about the sub culture of the Christian life and its views concerning homosexuality.
+During the time I lived in the dorms at Biola, I was in an extreme pursuit of learning as much as I can about the subculture of the Christian life and its views concerning homosexuality.
 Not just at Biola, but at the various churches I would attend and the many pastors I had conversations with concerning homosexuality.

 Fourth, I believe a biblical understanding of lust has to do with wanting something that is against the boundaries of God's plan for his creation.
 Lucifer allowed lust to come into his being when he wanted to be higher than God, Adam and Eve allowed lust to come into their being when they ate of the forbidden fruit, and we sexually lust after humans when we fantasize about having sex with each other if it is outside the boundaries of marriage.
-The want to have sex with another human is not evil, it's how we think about it and how we implement that is when it can be.
+The want to have sex with another human is not evil, it's how we think about it and how we implement that is when it becomes evil.

-When the gay community states "God made us this way," they believe their attraction and want to have sex with the same sex is something they don't choose, which I would agree with especially when it comes to the fact that we are attracted to who we are attracted too, choice is not always apart of attraction.
+When the gay community states "God made us this way," they believe their attraction and want to have sex with the same sex is something they don't choose, which I would agree with especially when it comes to the fact that we are attracted to who we are attracted too, choice is not always a part of attraction.
 When they say "God made them this way" and they are referring to sex, I think they are confusing attraction with their want to have sex with the same sex which then becomes a lustful evil.

 We who are attracted to the same sex want to love the Church

-the way Christ loves the Church.
+The way Christ loves the Church.